Important Message from our Providers: Getting the care you need (click here to view)

 If you have traveled out of the state to the following “Hot zone states” in the last 14 days, please contact the office prior to your visit.

-Hot Zone States: Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Guam, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Mississippi, Montana, Nebraska, New Mexico, Nevada, North or South Carolina, North and South Dakota, Oklahoma, Puerto Rico, Rhode Island, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming
+Hot Zone States: Alabama, Alaska, Arizona, Arkansas, California, Delaware, Florida, Georgia, Guam, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Mississippi, Montana, Nebraska, New Mexico, New Hampshire, Nevada, North or South Carolina, North and South Dakota, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Tennessee, Texas, Utah, Virginia, West Virginia, Washington, Wisconsin, and Wyoming

 - ALL PATIENTS/VISITORS MUST WEAR A MASK.